tubernard/cookbook/README.md

 ### Implemented

-- **User Authentication:** Enforces login, registration, and session management so users can have their own private recipe collections.
+- **User Authentication:** Enforces login, registration, and JWT-based authentication so users can have their own private recipe collections.

 - **Dynamic Recipe Forms & Display:** Users can add new recipes through a dynamic form and view the entire collection in a responsive grid.